aritradey26102004/PERSONAL-EXPENSE-TRACKER/README.md

 🧭 How to Use This App:
+METHOD 1:
 1. Extract the zip file or open with GitHub Desktop
+2. Launch index.html — you’ll see a clean expense tracker interface(for zip file)
+METHOD 2(preferable):
-2. Launch index.html — you’ll see a clean expense tracker interface(for zip file) / Through GitHub Desktop open this and select the option "Open in Visual Studio Code", then in visual code click on index.html file and click on go live(you have to install the live server extension in Vs Code) in the bottom right  of the screen to run this on live server.
+1. Through GitHub Desktop open this and select the option "Open in Visual Studio Code", then in visual code click on index.html file and click on go live(you have to install the live server extension in Vs Code for this to work) in the bottom right  of the screen to run this on live server.
-3. Add a New Expense
+5. Add a New Expense

 ##  In the input fields, enter an expense name (like “Lunch” or “Books”).